Waynewaynehello/T.P.C./README.md

 # T.P.C. - Tiny Pawā Charger

-Add a small battery charger inside for XBOX ONE Controller
+Add a small battery charger inside for XBOX ONE Controller connected to the USB port

 Components :